-Column Description

-Token Unique GPS 9-digit token assigned to this card.
+Column Description Token Unique GPS 9-digit token assigned to this card.
+Scheme The scheme name configured by GPS Implementations during set up.

-Scheme Card network responsible for managing the transaction.

 Product Specific card network's product.
 Date Date and time the transaction occurred.
 The time relates to GPS time; for example, GMT.
 Location Location provided by the merchant.

-Transaction Type of transaction, such as authorisation, balance adjustment, presentment, auth reversal etc.

-Status Transaction status, such as Settled.

-Т Ссу Transaction currency.
+Transaction Type of transaction, such as authorisation, balance adjustment, presentment, auth reversal etc. Status Transaction status, such as Settled. Т Ссу Transaction currency.
 Tx Amt Transaction amount (in the transaction currency).
 Bill Amt Bill amount (in the currency of the card).

-Act Bal Actual balance.

-Blk Amt Blocked amount (pending payments).

-Avl Bal Available balance.
+Act Bal Actual balance after the transaction.
+Blk Amt Blocked amount (pending payments) after the transaction.
+Avl Bal Available balance after the transaction.

 Column Description F Fee Fixed fees levied against the transaction.
 R Fee Rate-based fee.
 Fees levied against the transaction based on a percentage charge.
 Fx Pdg Financial padding (to allow for currency fluctuations) MCC Pdg Financial padding applied to transactions in specific MCCs (typically used for hotels and rental cars where cardholders might be charged a little more than authorised for).
-Process Transaction process; for example, recurring fees, balance inquiry.
-Orig Stan 6-digit number STAN number used to link the authorisation and the presentment.
+Process Transaction processing code; for example, recurring fees, balance inquiry.
+Orig Stan 6-digit system trace audit number (STAN) used to link the authorisation and the presentment.
 Customer ref An alphanumeric identifier unique to the cardholder which is different to the GPS token.
+This is defined in the client's webservice calls.
 Notes Information about the transaction, such as why a decline has happened.